-They are a type of white blood cells that protect us against bacterial infections, among other functions.
+They are white blood cells that protect us against bacterial infections, among other functions.

 About 40 to 60 percent of white blood cells are neutrophils.
-These cells are the first cells to arrive on the scene when we experience bacterial infections .
+These cells are the first to arrive on the scene when we experience bacterial infections.

-Damage to cells results in the release of ” chemokines ” that attract neutrophils to the site in a process called chemotaxis.
+Damage to cells results in the release of ” chemokines ” that attract neutrophils to the site in chemotaxis.
 Neutrophils may be best known to the casual observer as the main component of pus.

-Neutrophils make up the largest fraction of blood cells produced by the bone marrow.
+Neutrophils make up the most significant fraction of blood cells produced by the bone marrow.
 They are our “first responders” who play the role of the first line of defense against infectious organisms that enter our bodies.

 They target foreign invaders by “eating” them, a process known as phagocytosis, or by bringing them into the cell in a process called endocytosis.

-Once the foreign organism is inside the neutrophil, it is “treated” with enzymes that result in the destruction of the organism.
+Once the foreign organism is inside the neutrophil, it is “treated” with enzymes that destroy the organism.
 Neutrophils also help regulate the immune response in general.

 These cells have a very short lifespan, averaging only 8 hours, but our bodies produce approximately 100 billion of these cells each day.

-After being released from the bone marrow, about half of these cells are present along the lining of the blood vessels and the other half are found in the tissues of the body.
+After being released from the bone marrow, about half of these cells are present along the lining of the blood vessels, and the other half is found in the body’s tissues.

 Anatomy and structure

-Neutrophils can be clearly seen under the microscope as cells, with a characteristic 2 to 5 lobes in the nucleus, and staining pink or purple with neutral tints.
+Neutrophils can be seen under the microscope as cells, with a characteristic 2 to 5 lobes in the nucleus and staining pink or purple with neutral tints.
 The term “PMN” or polymorphonuclear leukocyte refers to this finding.